 What Are The Risks Of Feeding Cauliflower To Bearded Dragons?

-Cauliflower may seem like a nutritious treat for bearded dragons, but it is not recommended to feed this vegetable as part of their diet.
+Cauliflower may seem like a nutritious treat for bearded dragons, but there are risks with providing them to your Beardie.

 Additionally, giving too many calcium-rich foods such as cauliflower can lead to metabolic bone disease within reptiles due to them being unable to adequately process large amounts of calcium without enough vitamin D3 from natural sunlight or supplements.